hslu-dda/DDA-p5-InteractiveElement/README.md

 - All shape constructors return instances that can be chained with setter methods.
 - Active shapes are displayed with a red stroke by default.
 - When extending classes, remember to pass the p5 instance to the parent constructor.
+- Use `getIsActive()` instead of directly accessing the `isActive` property for better encapsulation.
+- If you manually change shape positions or sizes, call `invalidateBounds()` to ensure proper hit detection.